gatsbyjs/gatsby/docs/docs/mdx/programmatically-creating-pages.md

 Make a file called `posts-page-layout.js` in `src/components`.
 This component will be rendered as the template for all posts.
-There's a component, `MDXRenderer` which is used by `gatsby-mdx` that will be used to render any programmatically accessed MDX content.
+There's a component, `MDXRenderer` which is used by `gatsby-plugin-mdx` that will be used to render any programmatically accessed MDX content.

 First, create a component that accepts the queried MDX data (which will be